1996 Abakan Ilyushin Il-76 crash

 On 27 November 1996, a Russian Air Force Ilyushin Il-76 crashed near Abakan Airport, Russia, killing all 23 people on board.

 The plane was on a cargo flight from Moscow Ramenskoye Airport (Note: Ramenskoye was renamed to Zhukovsky International Airport in 2016.) to Petropavlovsk-Kamchatsky Airport, with a scheduled stopover at Abakan International Airport.

-Aircraft

-The aircraft involved in the accident was a Russian Air Force-operated Ilyushin Il-76MD, designed by the Ilyushin Design Bureau and manufactured by the Tashkent Aviation Production Association in the Uzbek Soviet Socialist Republic (modern-day Uzbekistan).
-The Il-76 involved, registered as RA-78804, was initially made in 1989, flying for Soviet Air Forces until in 1991.
-The aircraft later made its way to operate with the Russian Air Force until the crash in 1996.

 Crew

 The following crew members in the flight were: